 This autumn, I found my new favorite niche of Notre Dame Cathedral… During past journeys to Paris, I’ve visited the Gothic masterpiece in varying seasons.
 I once rang in a new year on the edge of the Seine while the magnificent cathedral towered over revelers with her exquisite and graceful silhouette.
 On the chilliest ofContinue reading “An Ascent at Notre Dame”

-On a day that was bathed in sunshine, we voyaged to Versailles, the decadent Baroque palace of France’s roi soleil (sun king).
-As we wandered among the palace’s 250 gardened acres and peered through windows into the gilded interiors — just as a subject might have done 300 years ago — history lessons about the French RevolutionContinue reading “A September Day at Versailles: Visiting the Palace of the Sun King”
+On a September day that was replete with sunshine, we voyaged to Versailles, the decadent Baroque palace of France’s roi soleil (sun king).
+As Shawn and I wandered among the palace’s 250 gardened acres and peered through windows into the gilded interiors — just as a subject might have done 300 years ago — I was remindedContinue reading “A Day at Versailles: Visiting the Palace of the Sun King”